How do I construct a topographic profile?

 It's difficult to see any variation on that particular profile, isn't it?
 For a discussion of vertical exaggeration and how to calculate it, see this discussion on Idaho State's website or UT Austin's page on Topographic Profiles.

-- Line up your tick marked paper with the bottom of the graph and, beginning with the elevation on the left hand side of the paper, go directly up from that tic mark to make a small dot at the corresponding elevation.
+- Line up your tick marked paper with the bottom of the graph (or use your marked graph paper) and, beginning with the elevation on the left hand side of the paper, go directly up from that tic mark to make a small dot at the corresponding elevation.
 Note that the point does not need to be on a vertical line on the graph paper.

 Now that we have appropriate elevations, we can transfer our elevations to the appropriate place on the plot.
 For example, the first elevation from left to right is 260 feet - on a vertical line, just above your tick mark for 260 feet, place a dot on the line that represents 260 feet.
 Then 280 feet, and so on.
 (If you need a reminder of how to plot points, visit the plotting points page but don't forget to come back and finish this module!!)
 The finished product should look like this: